sreenivasarajiv/touch2success/README.md

                 localStorage.clear()

+### Features
+1. Auth Guard Mechanism to Handle JWT Token and Logging-in the User to Dashboard From Login Page, Once the Credentials are Validated on Backend side
+2. Angular Material Design (Partially Implemented)
+3. Reactive Form in Login Page (__use above auth API email and password for login__)

 ### Todo:
 1. Yet to Implement Dashboad Logics
    * __Store Component:__ Form for Store CRUD Operations, Search Store By Name, Show List of Stores with Total Customers